KTM28/The-Higher-Taste-CookBook/README.md

 - ![#FFC837](https://placehold.it/15/FFC837/#FFC837)

 ### Wireframes
-The wireframes for the project can be found [Here] (The-Higher-Taste-CookBook/wireframe/The Higher Taste.png)
+The wireframes for the project can be found [Here](The-Higher-Taste-CookBook/wireframe/The Higher Taste.png)
 ##### back to [top](#table-of-contents)

 ## Features